New Jersey Plan

 The Importance Of The New Jersey Plan On The Government.

 We can’t simply look at the New Jersey Plan as an option that failed when it helped shape the current system.
-If Paterson and the other small state delegates hadn’t spoken out and presented this alternative plan, the United States would have only had the Virginia Plan and proportional representation across the board.
-The resulting Connecticut Compromise brought enough of the New Jersey Plan into play to protect the influence of smaller states in Congress.
+If William Paterson and the other small state delegates hadn’t spoken out and presented this alternative plan, the United States would have only had the Virginia Plan and proportional representation across the board.
+The resulting Connecticut Compromise brought enough of the New Jersey Plan into play to protect the influence of small states in Congress.